Are you burnt out and discouraged that you’re NOT making progress?

 Another side-effect of working on your goals intensely is FOMO (fear of missing out).

-You’re strapped into the rollercoaster, and you see what incline and all of the sudden you start to wonder, “you know what that mary-go-round looks pretty appealing right now.”
+You’re strapped into the rollercoaster, and you see that incline and all of the sudden you start to wonder, “you know what that mary-go-round looks pretty appealing right now.”
 Or maybe you’d rather be in the lazy pool, less stress!

 Especially when you’re exhausted, everything you’ve given upstarts calling you back.

 No matter what your goal is you’re missing out on something to achieve it.
 Maybe that’s putting aside your TV time for work on goals time, or not eating junk food so you can be healthier.
+A sacrifice is always demanded.

-I remember when I decided to escape the 9-5, finances were the first thing I needed to get under control, so I stopped spending on things like daily Starbucks, buying clothing and just splurging in general.
+I remember when I decided to escape the 9-5, finances were the first thing I needed to get under control, so I stopped spending on things like daily Starbucks, buying clothing, and just splurging in general.
 But, when I was tired, feeling unmotivated I’d want to go out and eat.

 When you see that win and those results you would have otherwise not noticed, you’re able to forget your fear of missing out.
 And instead, double down on getting even more results because you’re also seeing what works best.